About the artist

 - What a beautiful example of synchronicity!

 - Yes!
 He saw in it a reflection of the Self, an organizing psychic center.
 This revelation came at a time when I was conducting research on natural and cultural, animal and technological symmetries.
-I was scouring encyclopedias to notice symmetry everywhere: from the first airplane engines to snowflakes, Gothic rosettes or spider webs, those great innate architects.
-In all areas we found this subterranean mathematics at work.
+I pored over encyclopedias to notice symmetry everywhere: from the first aircraft engines to snowflakes, including Gothic rosettes and spider webs, those great innate architects.
+In all fields, we found this subterranean mathematics at work.

 - Do you think that contemplating these shapes arranged around the center and their symmetries has an effect on the mind?

-- One last question: Jung said of his work on mandalas "I knew that I had reached the ultimate discovery that I would ever reach."
+- One last question: Jung said of his work on mandalas, "I knew I had reached the ultimate discovery I would ever achieve."
 Do you feel the same way?

 - (Laughs) Not yet...
 Each work is an exploration, a new step in my research.
-Maybe one day, I will also have this certainty.
+Maybe one day, I'll have that certainty too.
 But for now, I take it as a game, curious to see the result when I assemble various elements.
 Because you shouldn't take yourself too seriously either.
-And I continue to explore, with always the same fascination, the symmetries and the mysteries they conceal.
+And I continue to explore, always with the same fascination, the symmetries and the mysteries they conceal.

 Interview conducted by Jean Leclair in March 2024.